clarkcb/xsearch/README.md

 #### Clojure ####

-You can download Clojure from http://clojure.org/, but you won't need to.
+Although you can download Clojure from http://clojure.org/, you won't need to.
 Instead, retrieve the Leiningen build tool script from http://leiningen.org/ and run the <code>lein</code> command by itself to have it do a self-install of Clojure and Leiningen.
 After the initial install, running the <code>lein</code>